On the effects of biased quantum random numbers on the initialization of artificial neural networks: Experiments

 \subsection{RNN}

-In the second experiment, we consider a recurrent LSTM cell with a uniform initialization on the synthetic adding and memory standard benchmarks \citep{hochreiter1997} with $T=\num{64}$ for the memory problem.
+In the second experiment, we consider a recurrent LSTM cell with a uniform initialization in analogy to \cref{eqn:wh}, which we apply on the synthetic adding and memory standard benchmarks \citep{hochreiter1997} with $T=\num{64}$ for the memory problem.
 For this purpose, we use \emph{RMSprop} \citep{hinton2012} with a step size of \num{e-3} to optimize LSTM cells \citep{hochreiter1997} with a state size of \num{256}.
 For each problem, a total of \num{9e5} updates with training batches of size \num{128} is computed until the training stops.
 In total, there are $\lfloor \num{9e5} / \num{128} \rfloor = \num{7031}$ training steps.
 Since the synthetic data sets are infinitely large, overfitting is not an issue and we can consequently use the training loss as performance metric.
 Specifically, we consider \num{89} consecutive training steps as one epoch, which leads to $d \equiv \num{4687}/\num{89} = \num{79}$ epochs in total, each associated with the mean loss of the corresponding training steps.
 The results are shown in \cref{fig:RNN}, where we present the loss for each of the \num{79} epochs over \num{31} independent training runs for both problems.
 Again, we compare the results using random numbers from the four RNGs from \cref{sec:experiments:rngs}.
 The use of a biased RNG effectively realizes a non-uniform initialization (depending on the bias) in comparison with the uniform initialization from a non-biased RNG.
 However, we find that no RNG yields a major difference in performance.

 In analogy to the first experiment, we list the similarity and correlation metrics in \cref{tab:experimentstats} in the rows marked with ``RNN-M'' and ``RNN-A'', respectively.
 Again, we find a high mutual similarity (\cref{eqn:ttest} holds true) and correlation.
 Thus, the choice of RNG also has no statistically significant effect in this second experiment.
+Due to the numerical effort required to train the RNNs, we cannot perform an analysis of different biases of RNGs as in the first experiment.